michaelandrefraniatte/michaelandrefraniatte/README.md

 ##
-*\* I was forced to publish my personal works by myself, otherwise it would be stolen or lost, being alone and without any rip off skill.*
+*\* I was forced to publish my personal works by myself, otherwise it would be stolen or lost, being alone.*
-*\*\* I don't accept the free use by anyone on anything I published, I own 100% of rights, any infringement will be prosecuted in lawsuit.*
+*\*\* I don't accept the free use by anyone on anything I published, I own 100% of rights.*
-*\*\*\* I retain all rights on my sources codes, and no one may reproduce, distribute, or create derivative works from my personal works.*
+*\*\*\* I retain all rights on my sources codes, and no one may reproduce, distribute, or create derivative works.*